ahmedhamodi/ahmedhamodi/README.md

 More about me:
 - Fourth year Software Engineering student at the University of Waterloo
 - Co-Founder of [DecisionHub](https://decisionhub.org/), a technology startup that I founded over a year ago
-- President of student club, [UW Blueprint](https://uwblueprint.org/) (I've been on the team for 4 years now!)
+- President of [UW Blueprint](https://uwblueprint.org/), a student club building tech for social good (I've been on the team for 4 years now!)
 - Previously was a SWE Intern at Facebook (now Meta)

 #### ✨ My GitHub Stats ✨